HOW TO MENTALLY MASTER ANY AND EVERY WOD

 Whilst your (Dmitry’s) new aerobic capacity means your ability has taken a gigantic leap forwards, your lack of skill and familiarity combined with a low power output, Internal Torque dominant movement and high eccentric loading means the points would average out way over to the right hand side of the arch.

 Russian doping scandals aside, we now have a way to see what our WOD is actually comprised of.
-Below are some examples which don't involve Russian scandals, but do involve me.
+Below are some examples which don't involve Russian scandals, but do involve an average functional athlete.

 Bracing the Arch

-So, we've located the pressure point.
+So, you've located the pressure point.
 The next step is to brace against it.
-We do this by using the controllable elements of mindset.
+You do this by using the controllable elements of mindset.
 It's important to note, if you're trying to implement this without first practising changing your mental state, you are going to have some, but limited success.
+In other words, do the basics first (which you can learn about in our free course Unleash Your Potential)

 We have 4 malleable mental areas to focus on during WODs/training sessions.